Milwaukee DUI & OWI Attorneys

 which means you would not be able to drive your car, making it challenging

 to take care of necessary tasks.
-An OWI charge does not mean you're guilty,
+An OWI charge in Milwaukee does not mean

-and it may be possible to fight the accusations to maintain your freedoms
+you're guilty, and it may be possible to fight the accusations to maintain

-and driving privileges.
-Mounting an effective defense against a driving
+your freedoms and driving privileges.
+Mounting an effective defense against

-under the influence charge requires the help of a seasoned lawyer who
+a driving under the influence charge requires the help of a seasoned lawyer

-At Ahmad & Associates, our Milwaukee OWI attorneys have taken on various
+At Ahmad & Associates, our Milwaukee DUI attorneys have taken on various

 drunk driving matters, and we have the skills and knowledge needed to